 Cutocin® and the Love Effect

 My research led me to a hero ingredient which has similar effects on the skin as Oxytocin.
-This patent-pending botanical is found in Cutocin©.
+This patented botanical is found in Cutocin©.

 Fragrance Free